antozerba/ARP_project/README.md

   - `input.c` captures user/input events and forwards them to the server logic.
 Also provides a simple GUI to diplay the variables of the drone.
   - `target_gen.c` and `obstacles_gen.c` generate data fed into the server (targets/obstacles).
   - `window.c` handles rendering/displaying state produced by the server using the lib ncurses.
+  - `watchdog.c`control each process status by polling through signals
   - `utils.c` provides shared helper functions used across components to load configuration and logging,
-  - `config/parameters.txt` provides runtime parameters.
+  - `config/*` stores configuration file
-  - `log/` stores runtime logs.
+  - `log/*` stores runtime logs.

 How to render
 - Mermaid: view `docs/architecture.md` with a Mermaid-capable viewer.